AtaraxyState/Sonarr-Explorer/README.md

 ## Features in Detail

 ### Library Search
-- Search through your entire Sonarr library
+- Search through your entire Sonarr library or browse all series
 - Shows series title, year, status, and statistics
 - Direct links to series in Sonarr web interface
 - Displays cover art and overview
+- Use without search term to view complete library

 ### Calendar View
 - Upcoming episodes with air dates and times